5 Silent Auction Rules for Smooth Sailing at Your Next Event

 there’s plenty of room for mistakes.

-Luckily, mobile bidding software can help eliminate those mistakes by offering your donors a more convenient way to bid while create an environment for competitive bidding.
+Luckily, mobile bidding software can help eliminate those mistakes by offering your donors a more convenient way to bid while creating an environment for competitive bidding.

 Paper bids can’t notify bidders if they’ve been outbid, but mobile bidding software will alert your donors the moment they’ve lost their lead.